 Banff National Park is the most well-known park in Canada.
-It is renowned for its beautiful scenery, hiking trails, and amazing winter attractions.
-For any trip to Western Canada, it is a must-see destination.
+It is renowned for its beautiful scenery, hiking trails, and fantastic winter attractions.
+It is a must-see destination for any trip to Western Canada.

 With so many fascinating areas and things to do, planning a trip to Banff National Park can be overwhelming.
 To help you plan the perfect itinerary and make the most of your holiday, we’ve explored the park’s history and broken down how to organise a great visit.